Table of Contents

 Several factors may be causing your cat to lose weight or prevent her from gaining weight.
 These factors can vary based on her age or breed, her activity levels, the food she eats, or any health issues she may be experiencing such as diabetes, hyperthyroidism, intestinal parasites, and so on.

-Factors That Inhibit Weight Gain in Cats
+Normal Factors That Inhibit Weight Gain in Cats

-Old Age
+1. Old Age

 Senior cats are also more likely to experience medical problems such as diabetes, hyperthyroidism, and organ failures like kidney disease.
 These are all health problems that cause weight loss due to symptoms such as diarrhea, vomiting, excessive activity, excessive urination, and muscle loss.

-High Activity Levels
+2. High Activity Levels

-Simple math tells us that burning more calories than consumed will lead to weight loss.
+As already mentioned, simple math tells us that burning more calories than consumed will lead to weight loss.
 This usually happens when a cat starts eating less than usual due to physical or psychological distress.
 However, when a cat eats normally but keeps losing weight, it may have something to do with how active she is.

-Activity levels usually depend on a cat’s breed, age, particular temperament, and living situation.
+Activity levels usually depend on a cat’s breed, age, particular temperament, and living situation:

 Kittens and junior cats tend to be more active than older, mature cats.
 They also need almost twice as many calories that an adult cat requires to grow properly.
 It can vary from cat to cat, but generally, as younger cats mature, they become calmer.
 Contrary to popular belief, this isn’t a result of neutering, but a natural course of aging.